 - Take some anti-diarrhea medication- It’s a good idea to pack some Imodium or Pepto Bismol to calm your stomach if you eat something bad.
-You can buy this stuff in any pharmacy.
 Your first aid kit should also include some.

 - Get to a doctor- If the sickness is serious, you need to break down camp and get to a hospital for treatment.
 Diarrhea is still a leading cause of death in many parts of the world.

 The Weather- Staying Safe from Extreme Temperatures and Storms While Camping

 Extreme cold weather and heavy storms can pose a safety risk.
 Every year campers die because they weren’t prepared for the weather conditions.
 At the very least, not being prepared for the weather can ruin your trip.
 You’ll be cold and uncomfortable if you don’t have the proper shelter.
 Before you leave home, simply check the weather forecast and pack accordingly.

 Make sure your sleep system is appropriate for the weather conditions

 You need to stay warm and dry during the night.
 At the same time, you don’t want to be too hot and uncomfortable while you sleep.
 Check the weather forecast and build your sleep setup accordingly.
 You must consider your sleeping bag, shelter, and sleeping pad.